XinYing0905/SuperIdol5/TaskAnalysis.md

 Despite their differences, both users encountered challenges that led them to abandon the task.
 They both faced long loading times (HTA 3.1), cluttered layout (4.1), and frustration with unresponsive website elements.
 Neither user was able to complete their goal of finding useful legal help, highlighting usability issues that affect users across different backgrounds.

+### Design Implications
-Hence,from these observations, it is clear that JustiLink should prioritize fast loading speeds, responsive design, and user-friendly navigation—especially on low-end devices.
+From these observations, it is clear that JustiLink should prioritize fast loading speeds, responsive design, and user-friendly navigation—especially on low-end devices.
 For users like the Migrant Construction Worker, the system must be straightforward and lightweight to prevent early drop-off.
 For more digitally literate users like the Office Worker, the design should still minimize distractions like pop-ups and broken buttons.
 These insights from HTA analysis help shape a legal aid platform that is inclusive, accessible, and effective for diverse users.

 ## 📋Design Requirement